Bukama/JavaEETestcontainerTry/README.md

 *Note:* My local installation used used the SID `containers`.
 Therefore the connection-URL for me in this project (and the example configuration files) is `jdbc:oracle:thin:@localhost:1521:container`

+### 01.b Storing JDBC driver in local maven repository
+Since late 2019 Oracle has stored the JDBC drivers in a maven repository.
+But to access them you [need to register yourself and add additonal maven settings](https://blogs.oracle.com/dev2dev/get-oracle-jdbc-drivers-and-ucp-from-oracle-maven-repository-without-ides).

+As I didn't want to do this I preferred the old way and adding the JDBC driver locally via `mvn install:install-file`:

+`mvn install:install-file -Dfile={Path_to_your_ojdbc.jar} -DgroupId=com.oracle.jdbc -DartifactId=ojdbc8 -Dversion=12.2.0.1 -Dpackaging=jar`

 ## 02 Setting up Wildfly 18
 This step was only done to verify the correct work of the application and hibernate configuration